Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 2. Umbral Mantle

-This infamous equipment takes three mana to cast, but it's free to attach.
-Once donned, you can spend three mana and untap a creature to give it +2/+2 for the turn.
+This one's an artifact, not creature, but its effect lets any unit auto-refresh.
+Mantle takes three mana to cast, but it's free to equip; once donned, you can spend three mana and untap a creature to give it +2/+2 for the turn.

-This offers some of the easiest infinite combos in the game; simply place Mantle on a unit that taps for three or more mana (like "Karametra's Acolyte"), then repeatedly tap and untap them until you have unlimited mana and power/toughness for the turn!
-Cast your strongest spells or land a direct attack (preferably with trample) and the game is yours.
+This offers numerous infinite combos; simply place Mantle on a unit that taps for three or more mana (like "Karametra's Acolyte"), then repeatedly tap and untap them until you have unlimited mana and power/toughness for the turn!
+Cast your strongest spells or land a direct attack (preferably with trample), and the game is yours.

 1. Gilder Bairn